YggdrasillTech/SDCND_Project1/README.md

 ---
 ### **4. Blur Image Filtering and Canny Edge Operator**
-Before applying Canny Edge Detector a Blur filter should be applied.
+Before applying Canny Edge Detector, a Blur filter should be applied.
 For this pipeline the kernel size is equal to 15.
 The reason is because since images may have compression artifacts and also are taken from real situations that means some noise is within each frame.
 After applying Blur to the image the pipeline applies the Canny Operator.

 ---